simplex-chat/simplex-chat/simplex-messaging.md

   - Asymmetric encryption is used to sign and verify the requests to send and receive the messages.

-  - One unique "public" key is used for the servers to authenticate requests to send the messages into the queue, and another unique "public" key - to retrieve the messages from the queue.
+  - One unique "public" key is used by the servers to authenticate requests to send the messages into the queue, and another unique "public" key - to retrieve the messages from the queue.
 "Unique" here means that each "public" key is used only for one queue and is not used for any other context - effectively, this key is not public and does not represent any participant identity.

   - Both "public" keys are provided to the server by the queue recipient when the queue is created.